 - You pay for the course using Papal.

 - I send you the password and a link to the lesson each week.

 - If you are already comfortable with the basics of display and want to explore the topic in more depth you might be interested in the Advanced Classroom Displays Course.
-The next course is due to start in January 2014.
+See below for dates.
 More details available click here ↩

 - Find out how much that is in other currencies from Google currency converter Contact me if you have problems using PayPal and I will arrange an alternative method. ↩